NAppazeller/stock-analysis/README.md

 ## Green Stock Analysis
 Green energy stock analysis for Steve's parents

-###Project Overview
+### Project Overview

-Steve, a recent graduate, has requested assistance with stock analysis related to Green Energy stocks.
-Steve's clients have expressed specific interest DAQO New Energy Corp (NASDQ Ticker DQ).
-In addition to the targeted DQ analysis Steve wants to ensure the investment portfolio is diversified by also looking other Green Energy options.
+Steve, a recent finance graduate, has requested assistance with an analysis related to Green Energy stocks.
+Steve's clients have expressed specific interest DAQO New Energy Corp (NASDQ Ticker: DQ).
+In addition to a targeted DAQO New Energy Corp analysis Steve wants to ensure their investment portfolio is diversified.
+To do that he has request an additional analysis looking at other Green Energy investment options.
+To assist Steve with the analysis we will be leverging Visual Basics for Applications (VBA) in Excel.

-###Analysis Results
+### Analysis Results
 -analysis w/ screen shots

-###Summary
+### Summary
 -advantage/disadvantages of refactoring code in general -advantage/disadvantages of the original and refactoring VBA script